Back to posts

 Property-based: "the output should always be sorted and should contain the same elements"

 The property captures an infinite number of test cases in a single statement.
-It doesn’t care about the specific values — it cares about the relationship between input and output.
+It doesn’t care about the specific values, only the relationship between input and output.

-This is where the philosophy diverges from traditional testing.
-Example-based testing asks: “Does this function produce the right answer for these cases?”
-Property-based testing asks: “What must always be true about this function’s behavior?”
+That’s the real difference from traditional testing.
+Example-based testing asks whether the function produces the right answer for these cases.
+Property-based testing asks what must always be true about the function’s behavior.

 A Quick History

-QuickCheck was inspired by a simple observation: many functions have properties that are easier to state than to compute the expected output for.
+QuickCheck started with a simple observation: many functions have properties that are easier to state than to compute the expected output for.

-For example, consider a prime factorization function factorize(n).
-To write an example-based test, you need to know the correct answer:
+Take a prime factorization function factorize(n).
+To write an example-based test you need to know the correct answer:

 -- Example-based: requires knowing the answer